hugofloresgarcia/music-trees/README.md

 ### Monitor

-Run `tensorboard --logdir runs`.
+Run `tensorboard --logdir runs/`.
 If you are running training remotely, you must create a SSH connection with port forwarding to view Tensorboard.
 This can be done with `ssh -L 6006:localhost:6006
 <user>@<server-ip-address>`.
 Then, open `localhost:6006` in your browser.